Guide: What is Ebola?

 Ebola was first spotted in the African countries of Sudan and the Democratic Republic of the Congo in 1976.

-In the space of five months in that year, 284 people in Sudan caught the virus.
-It killed 117 of them.
+In five months 284 people in Sudan caught the virus.

 How do you get it?